tbtimes/datateam/2016-intern-ad.md

 # Seeking 2016 interns

-**The <em>Tampa Bay Times</em> data team is looking for fantastic young data journalists, web designers and news-minded hackers to be interns or fellows with us in 2016.**
+**The <em>Tampa Bay Times</em> data team is looking for fantastic budding data journalists, web designers and news-minded hackers to be interns or fellows with us in 2016.**

 Our seven-person team analyzes data to [inform and improve the world](http://www.tampabay.com/projects/2015/investigations/pinellas-failure-factories/5-schools-segregation/).
 We also use web development to experiment with better ways to [tell news stories online](http://www.tampabay.com/projects/2015/investigations/florida-mental-health-hospitals/cuts/).
 And we write computer code that helps our traditional newsroom do impactful journalism in a digital era — in both how we find stories and how we present them.